brithikshanv/TEXTAI/README.md

 3. **Audio-Text Sync**:
    - Timing discrepancies → Used dynamic delay calculation

-##  Get Started

-- Install dependencies: `pip install -r requirements.txt`
-- Run the app: `streamlit run main.py`

-## Contributing

-I'm open to contributions — feel free to fork this repository or create a new feature branch. please,
-1. Fork the repository or create a new branch from `main`
-2. Make your changes or improvements
-3. Run linting/formatting if needed
-4. Push to your branch
-5. Open a Pull Request with:
-   - A clear description of the change
-   - Visual proof (screenshots or screen recording) if applicable

 Please check out the [demo video](https://github.com/brithikshanv/TEXTAI/blob/main/TEXT%20AI%20DEMO.mp4) to understand how TextAI works.